|0m - 287m | 374m | 375m|

 Trail for expert hikers.

 Avoiding parking problems (especially during the summer), we recommend reaching Paraggi by bus which leaves Santa Margherita Ligure in Piazza Vittorio Veneto every 30 minutes.

 The route begins at the end of the Paraggi car park, with the stairway, on the left, which climbs up into the so-called " Valle dei Mulini ".

-Along the way, in fact, you can see what remains of the 35 mills that were once in operation in this area, a series of descriptive panels illustrate the various functions.
+In fact, along the way, you will be able to see what remains of the 35 mills that once worked in this area; a series of descriptive panels illustrate the various functions.

-The route consisting predominantly of stone steps, is developed in a shady valley, passing in the first part of a small stream.
-Near some mills, then turned into homes today, the path out of the bush and through the thick vegetation can glimpse a sliver of sea.
+The path, consisting mainly of stone steps, develops in a shady valley, skirting a small stream in the first part.
+Near some mills, now transformed into homes, the path comes out of the scrub and through the thick vegetation you can glimpse a slice of the sea.

-From places Olmi (260 meters above sea level.) continue to the right, towards Portofino Vetta on the path of pebbles that winds through pine and chestnut trees, up to Crocetta town (363 m above sea level), where, on the left, part of the branch for Nozarego.
+From Olmi (260 meters above sea level) continue to the right, towards Portofino Vetta on the pebble path that winds through pines and chestnut trees, up to Crocetta (363 m asl), where on the left, the branch for Nozarego starts.

-The first part of the path unfolds in the midst of a forest full of ferns and majestic pines, with an initial climb followed by a false flat and then runs down to the place called "Il Monte" (on the left you go Santa Margherita Ligure, from Nozarego).
+The first part of the route takes place entirely in the middle of a forest full of ferns and majestic maritime pines, with an initial uphill stretch followed by a slight slope that descends to il Monte (on the left you can reach Santa Margherita Ligure, passing through Nozarego).

-The steep descent to the right of the chapel, in about 15 ', winding between age and high walls enclosing us back to the car park of Paraggi.
+The steep descent, to the right of the chapel, in about 15/20 minutes, winding through the typical Ligurian "Fasce" and high enclosure walls, takes us back to the car park in Paraggi .